ldtteam/MinecoloniesWiki/pages/src/source/tutorials/datapacks.md

 | <code>x_ingredient_excluded</code> | Items that cannot be used to craft by this worker, unless the recipe product is in <code>x_product</code>.|
 | <code>x_ingredient</code>          | Items that can be used to craft by this worker, unless the ingredient is in <code>x_ingredient_excluded</code>, or the recipe output is in <code>x_product.json</code>. |

 A few colonists have other hard-coded rules that are not dependent on tags.
-The [Blacksmith](../../source/workers/blacksmith) can make all tools, swords, armor, hoes, and shields.
-[Cooks](../../source/workers/cook) will always accept recipes for items that have valid foods as results.
+The {% worker_link blacksmith %} can make all tools, swords, armor, hoes, and shields. {% worker_link cook %} will always accept recipes for items that have valid foods as results.

 ## Crafter Recipes